norrisaftcc/norrisaftcc.github.io/index.md

 Welcome to the latest ["Terrible AI Product" page](projects/cashincinerator3000/) -- Cash Incinerator 3000!

+Thanks Claude for updating and refreshing this page.

 ## May 2025

-We had Part 2 of our AI Lunch and Learn at the Library!
+We had Part 2 of the Library AI Lunch & Learn!
 [Bits, Bytes...](projects/25may_ai.html)

 ## Apr 2025
 [Text Adventure C++](projects/textadv_25apr.html)